pytest-dev/pyfakefs/docs/usage.rst

 similar manner as described above.

 The pytest plugin provides the ``fs`` fixture for use in your test.
-The plugin is registered for pytest on installing pyfakefs as usual for pytest plugins, so can just use it:
+The plugin is registered for pytest on installing ``pyfakefs`` as usual for pytest plugins, so you can just use it:

 .. code:: python